 One of the biggest benefits of choosing Deep Brain Stimulation is that the device can be adjusted as many times as necessary to meet your needs.
 Parkinson’s is a disease that affects people differently.
 Not everyone will have the same symptoms, and the onset, duration, and management of these symptoms can vary widely from person to person.
 DBS allows your doctor to address and treat your unique case.
 The device can be programmed and reprogrammed to provide you with the greatest benefit and it can be readjusted as your symptoms change.

-After your DBS surgery, you will have several follow-up appointments with your doctor to adjust your DBS system and make sure that it is working properly.
+After your DBS surgery, you will have programming appointments with the NCS team to adjust your DBS system and make sure that it is working properly.
 Other than making time for your scheduled appointments, you shouldn’t have to worry about any other additional maintenance.
 Once your deep brain stimulation surgery is over and you’ve received the okay from your doctor, you should be able to return to your usual daily activities.
 Unlike medication or other therapies, the DBS system works automatically so you shouldn’t have to worry about turning it on or off or limiting your activities.

 Awake Vs. Asleep DBS